NYSCP Substance Use in Parents - North Yorkshire

 Click here

-Substance Misuse in Parents and Carers Practice Guidance
+Substance Use in Parents and Carers Practice Guidance

 Purpose

-This practice guidance is to support all partner organisations working with children, young people and their parents or carers who are experiencing substance misuse.
+This practice guidance is to support all partner organisations working with children, young people and their parents or carers who are experiencing harms associated with substance use or problematic substance use/dependence.
 It will define referral pathways for Children and Families, and Drug and alcohol service providers and includes information sharing and joint working arrangements for all partner organisations to follow.

 This practice guidance aims to protect children, young people and adults by promoting: